DDI-TU-Dresden/thonny-wiki/SeparateInstall.rst

 2. from the menu choose Go => Utilities
 3. open "Terminal"

-Assuming you are using official Python 3.5 distribution, you should paste following command into Terminal and press ENTER:
+Assuming you are using official Python 3.5 distribution, paste into Terminal

 .. sourcecode:: bash

     sudo /Library/Frameworks/Python.framework/Versions/3.5/bin/pip3.5 install thonny

-You need to enter your password when requested.
+and press ENTER.
+Enter your password when requested.

-If you don't have admin rights, then you can install ``thonny`` package only for your user:
+If you don't have admin rights, then you can install the package only for your user:

 .. sourcecode:: bash

     /Library/Frameworks/Python.framework/Versions/3.5/bin/pip3.5 install --user thonny

 Updating Tcl/Tk (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~